Get the App

 Staying With a Quiet Moment

-this quiet
+Stay with this quiet moment.

-No need to
+No need to deepen it or make it meaningful.

-The lake does
+The lake does not ripple to prove peace.

-Let your attention
+Let your attention rest briefly without reaching for stimulation.

-Capacity builds
+Capacity builds simply by staying.

 Build stillness tolerance with DojoWell.